What Is Integration Testing

-With big bang testing, you wire up almost all the developed modules and test them as a whole.
-This means you test the entire application or at least most of it.
+With big bang testing, you wire up almost all the developed software modules and test them as a whole.
+This means you test the entire software system or at least most of it.
 It's almost end-to-end testing, and sometimes it basically is.

-The advantage of big bang testing is that is saves time and is fairly easy to set up.
+The advantage of big bang testing is that it saves time and is fairly easy to set up, especially for small systems.
 However, when you find errors, it can be difficult to track them down because they could originate in any part of the system.

 The opposite of big bang testing is incremental testing.
-In incremental testing, you start by combining two components and stubbing out any other dependencies.
-You can then expand and add more and more components as tests continue to pass.
+In an incremental testing process, you start by combining two components and stubbing out any other dependencies.
+You can then expand step by step and add more and more components as tests continue to pass.

 The advantage is that an error can only be caused by a limited set of components, usually the component you just added to the test.
 However, you do need to add fake implementations of any dependencies that you're not testing yet.

 Stubs and drivers are part of incremental testing.
 If a component depends on another component that you won't or can't include in the test, you can stub it.
 This means creating a fake implementation that can return the response you want in your test case.
 Often, you can also verify if the stub was called in the correct way.
 There are libraries you can use to easily create stubs in most programming languages.

 Drivers are fake implementations of components that call the components you're trying to test.
 They're used to call the lower-level modules you want to test.
 You need them if the calling component hasn't been implemented yet or if you don't want to include it in the test.
 In automated integration tests, this is usually the code of the test case.

 The drivers are used in bottom-up integration testing.
 In this technique, you start at the bottom of your call chain and work your way up.
 You include components that call your lowest-level component.
 And you let drivers call those higher-level components.
 As you work your way up, you can replace your drivers with the real implementations.